-Cash payable as of the date of the 2016 Annual Meeting Deferred Stock Units issued as of the date of the 2016 Annual Meeting Upon retirement or termination from the Board, I elect to receive distribution of my total 2016 Deferred Stock Units in (please check one) : o 15 annual installments o 10 annual installments o A full and immediate distribution of all shares The number of Deferred Stock Units will be determined by dividing your Annual Award of Deferred Stock Units (including your Annual Retainer if you select above) by the closing price of UTC common stock on the date of the Annual Meeting.
+Cash payable as of the date of the 2016 Annual Meeting

+Deferred Stock Units issued as of the date of the 2016 Annual Meeting

+Upon retirement or termination from the Board, I elect to receive distribution of my total 2016 Deferred Stock Units in (please check one):

+A full and immediate distribution of all shares

+The number of Deferred Stock Units will be determined by dividing your Annual Award of Deferred Stock Units (including your Annual Retainer if you so elect above) by the closing price of UTC common stock on the date of the Annual Meeting.
 Fractional Stock Units will be credited to your account.
 All whole or partial Stock Units will be eligible for dividend equivalents equal to UTC's declared dividend and will be credited to your account as additional Stock Units on the date the dividend is paid.

 Upon retirement or termination from the Board, Deferred Stock Units held in your account will be converted into shares of UTC Common Stock and distributed to you unless you elected 10 or 15 annual installments, in which case Deferred Stock Units will be converted to shares of stock in accordance with the installment schedule.
 During the installment period, the balance in your account will continue to be held and valued as Deferred Stock Units unless you elect to convert the units to a fixed interest account credited at the 10 year U.S. Treasury bill rate plus 1%.
-During the installment period, the value of you account will not be taxable until each installment distribution is received.
+During the installment period, the value of your account will not be taxable until each installment distribution is received.
 In the event of your death before distribution, the full value of your account will be distributed to your estate unless a Beneficiary Designation form is on file.
-Deferred Stock Units will be governed by the terms and conditions of the Unite Technologies Corporation Board of Directors Deferred Stock Unit Plan.
-(Signature) (Print Name) (Date) Please return by December 16, 2015 to: Office of the Corporate Secretary, United Technologies Corporation Fax: (860) 660-0250 or email: christina.monteith@utc.com
+Deferred Stock Units will be governed by the terms and conditions of the United Technologies Corporation Board of Directors Deferred Stock Unit Plan.